alex-kt/Tic-tac-toe/README.md

 A tic tac toe game!
-You can try here : https://alex-kt.github.io/Tic-tac-toe/
+You can play here : https://alex-kt.github.io/Tic-tac-toe/